CosmicMac/YiMultiRemote/README.md

 as I'm not too much interested in still pictures (at least using these cameras).

 ![Anim](./doc/anim.gif)\
-*People running after a ball make acceptable sync tests.*
+*People running after a ball make good sync test.*

 ## Prerequisites